-The Advanced Microwave Sounding Unit (AMSU) is 15-channel microwave а supplied radiometer by NOAA which information provides on atmospheric temperature profiles.
+The Advanced Microwave Sounding Unit (AMSU) is a 15-channel microwave radiometer supplied by NOAA which provides information on atmospheric temperature profiles.

 Level 1B products are derived from the data generated by the instruments onboard the 3 Metop satellites and also NOAA-19.